shubham2604/TMC-4671-ROS/Documentation/blog.md

     };
 Here, the constructor can be used to initialize for example, communication interfaces (Serial in case of our implementation with Landungsbrücke).
 Moving further, both `trinamic::read()` and `trinamic::write()` functions are called periodically in a loop so that the memory locations are updated at a fixed interval.

+## ROS controllers
+Once the hardware Interfaces are up and running, we can spawn one of the many controllers such as `position_controllers`,  `velocity_controllers`, `joint_state_controller`, `joint_trajectory_controller`.
+These controllers are nothing but an abstraction of hardware interfaces as ROS topics.
+Here, as mentioned above, position_controller can be started with velocity joint interface such that the control loop is running on the host machine.
+Furthermore, joint_trajectory_controller is compatible with all types of joint command interfaces.
+One thing to note is that we should always check for conficts such that no two controllers are accessing the same hardware interfaces.

+## Establishing communication between ROS control and TMC4671

+Thanks to TMCL API, establishing communication between ROS and TMC4671 via Landungsbrücke become effortless.
+As mentioned previously, the communication is established using USB serial communication that accepts command position (since we are creating hardware interface) and transmits joint position.
+Once Landungsbrücke receive this command position, it writes this value in register `0x68, PID_POSITION_TARGET` via SPI.
+Furthermore, the current position value is taken from register `0x6B, PID_POSITION_ACTUAL` and transmitted via USB serial.
+Since all these values are 32 bit signed integers, the data is marshalled into 4 single byte unsigned integers for both sending and receiving.

+## How to setup everything

+Initially setup TMC4671 according to the motor using TMC IDE, the process is nicely explained [here](https://youtu.be/g2BHEdvW9bU).
+Update the C settings received from IDE in `init_motor()` function of [ROS_control.c](https://github.com/shubham2604/TMC-4671-ROS/blob/master/Landungsbr%C3%BCcke/ROS_control.c).
+Now download the ROS package to start the hardware interface.
+Any compatible ROS controller can be spawned along with the ROS control node in the launch file.
+The controller can be configured in the controller.yaml.

+The most important part while using position control with TMC4671 is to tune PI gains for velocity and position control loops.
+These loops can be manually tuned using `0x58` and `0x5A` registers.
+However, it is strongly not advised.